-Her talks have been played on radio stations such as liberty radio,and her programs on Tv as well, she is an activist on violence against women and children and re-engineering of moral value in the youths, she gained vast recognition after the release of her video on domestic violence and the call of peace for the nation on the program “Alhanislam speaks”, Her famous poetry performance on “sir labo yari” at kabafest caught the attention of his excellency mallam Nasiru elrufai where he retweeted her performance leading her to perform at the just recent launch of “Yasmin Elrufai literacy foundation for girls and women”, maryam has organised seminars such as the power of the web :”digital revenue for the movie industry in collaboration with mainta entertainment and loro inc”.
+Her talks have been played on radio stations such as liberty radio.
+And her programs on Tv as well, she is an activist on violence against women and children and re-engineering of moral value in the youths.
+She gained vast recognition after the release of her video on domestic violence and the call of peace for the nation on the program “Alhanislam speaks”.
+Her famous poetry performance on “sir labo yari” at kabafest caught the attention of his excellency mallam Nasiru elrufai where he retweeted her performance leading her to perform at the just recent launch of “Yasmin Elrufai literacy foundation for girls and women”.
+Maryam has organised seminars such as the power of the web :”Digital revenue for the movie industry in collaboration with mainta entertainment and loro inc”.

-Ayshabintmahmud: Am super excited to have you, it’s a pleasure! so, i wont be asking you to tell us about yourself because obviously your biography did justice to that, but we would love you to tell us the hikmah behind the name Alhanislam.
+Ayshabintmahmud: I am super excited to have you, It’s a pleasure!
+We would love you to tell us the hikmah(wisdom) behind the name Alhanislam.

 Ayshabintmahmud: Alhamdulillah!
 May Allah make it easy for you.
 Now, Being the founder of Deen at heart.
 What is the entire concept and the motivation behind the initiative?

-Ayshabintmahmud: Being a wife, a writer, a motivational speaker, a poet, CEO, and so many other things we don’t even know.
+Ayshabintmahmud: Being a wife, a writer, a motivational speaker, a poet, a CEO, and so many other things we don’t even know.
 I know it gets stressful at times, so How do you handle stress and pressure?
 And What is your source of motivation to move on?

-When I break down and sometimes I cry and tell him I just want to get this done with and want to stop, he looks at and start laughing and when I ask him: why are you laughing? he says: Are you a coward? because you look like one right now, and I tell him no!
-I’m not a coward, and he hugs me and tell me you can cry, then I’d cry and when am done he tells me: Look here, you’re not a coward and you don’t look like one, he tell me motivational and inspirational words that just helps me keep going no matter how much i hit the wrong button, I still get up.
+When I break down and sometimes I cry and tell him I just want to get this done with and want to stop.
+He looks at me and starts laughing, and when I ask him: why are you laughing? he says: Are you a coward?
+Because you look like one right now, and I tell him no!
+I’m not a coward, and he hugs me and tells me you can cry.
+Then I’d cry and when am done he tells me: Look here, you’re not a coward and you don’t look like one.
+He tells me motivational and inspirational words that just helps me keep going no matter how much I hit the wrong button, I still get up.

-AlhanIslam: Firstly, I appreciate the diversity and different views, because when you interact and meet people from different part of the world, you experience new culture, new belief, and alot of other things, and that opens your mind.
-But the challenge I face is: You know when you meet someone, and have to literally channel your mind from their own perspective, in regards to belief, morals and so on. you might not necessary agree with, but you just have to prepare your mind to accept it in that context and find a way not to allow it to have an impact on you, your belief and moral values.
+AlhanIslam: Firstly, I appreciate the diversity and different views.
+Because when you interact and meet people from different parts of the world, you experience a new culture, new beliefs, and a lot of other things, and that opens your mind.
+But my great challenge is, You know when you meet someone and have to literally channel your mind from their own perspective, in regards to belief, morals and so on.

+You might not necessarily agree with it, but you just have to prepare your mind to accept it in that context and find a way not to allow it to have an impact on you, your belief, and moral values.
 You just have to be careful not to lose yourself.
 And then when you meet people from different parts of the world, you have to remember where you come from, where you heading to, and have to remember not to lose yourself.

 Ayshabintmahmud: what are the changes you’d love to see in the world today?